-5.7\The role of technology in Texstylist
+5.7_The role of technology in Techstylist

-Texstylist relies on its technologies for the delivery of an affordable and outstanding service.

-The service is fed by the customer's data, and consist in using them to output tailor-made knitwear.
+Techstylist relies on its technologies for the delivery of an affordable and outstanding service, which is fed by the customer's data, and consist in using them to output tailor-made knitwear.

 The knitwear production is handled mainly by the Shima Seiki technologies, so in this chapter we analyze which technologies are used for the knitwear design and the customer's data collection and editing.